MManoah/NQueens-OptimalPathAlg/README.md

 Finds a solution to a N-Queens problem using either Uniform-Cost search or A* search.

-The indexes of the list will represent columns on a chessboard (0 -> N) while the numbers in each index will represent the row of the queen location in that column (0 -> N).
+The indexes of the list will represent columns on a chessboard (0 -> N-1) while the numbers in each index will represent the row of the queen location in that column (0 -> N-1).

 ## The Two Algorithms